sashakarcz/hidewall/README.md

 ## Roadmap
 I want to add Chrome and Firefox extensions that are available for easy download.

+`wsj.com` is proving to be interesting, and more work needs to be done on how to access that content.

 ## Contributing
 Please fork me!